AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/05-For-Loop-with-Step.md

 ```
 [/code-editor]
 [task-description]
+# Description
 Write a program, which:

 * Reads an integer - count of **days before an exam**
 * For **each day** prints: "\{currentDay\} days before the exam"
 * At the end prints: **"The exam has come"**
+# Example
+## Input
+- 3
+## Output
+- 3 days before the exam
+- 2 days before the exam
+- 1 days before the exam
+- The exam has come
 [/task-description]
 [tests]
 [test]